About

 Intercollegiate Athletics

-USD is a Member of National Collegiate Athletic Association (NCAA), with many of the sports being in the NCAA Division I-AA classification.
+USD is a Member of National Collegiate Athletic Association (NCAA), with many of the sports being in the NCAA Division I-FCS classification.
 The most popular sports played are listed below:

 - Baseball (West Coast Conference)